Routing # 256078446

 PRO: You might get a better deal

-If a property has been on the market for weeks and isn’t receiving compelling offers, you may have a better opportunity to negotiate terms in your favor.
+If a property has been on the market for weeks and is not receiving compelling offers, you may have a better opportunity to negotiate terms in your favor.
 That could mean a lower sale price, the seller covering some of your closing costs, or contingencies that help you feel comfortable about the sale.

 CON: You may have less buying power